Presidential library system: Overview

 For every president since Herbert Hoover, presidential libraries have been established in each president's home state in which documents, artifacts, gifts of state and museum exhibits are maintained that relate to the former president's life and career both political and professional.
 Each library also provides an active series of public programs.
 When a president leaves office, the National Archives and Records Administration (NARA) establishes a presidential materials project to house and index the documents until they are required by law to make them available to the public, either in a library building or digitally.

-The first presidential library is the Franklin D. Roosevelt Presidential Library and Museum, dedicated on June 30, 1941.
+The first officially designated presidential library is the Franklin D. Roosevelt Presidential Library and Museum, dedicated on June 30, 1941.
 The George W. Bush Presidential Center became the thirteenth on May 1, 2013.

 The National Archives and Records Administration uses a passport to promote visiting the presidential libraries.
 When a person visits every library, NARA awards them a crystal paperweight.